totalspectrum/flexprop/samples/README.txt

-fibo.bas:       Recursive Fibonacci in BASIC fibo.spin:      Recursive Fibonacci in Spin hello.spin:     Print "Hello world" on the terminal interact_pin.bas:  Interactive pin setter, in BASIC led_server_asm.c:  Run an LED blinker in another COG (with C style assembly) led_server_pasm.c: Run an LED blinker in another COG (with Spin style assembly)
+fibo.bas:       Recursive Fibonacci in BASIC fibo.spin:      Recursive Fibonacci in Spin hello.spin:     Print "Hello world" on the terminal host_write.spin2:  Writes data to the host file system from Spin2
+interact_pin.bas:  Interactive pin setter, in BASIC led_server_asm.c:  Run an LED blinker in another COG (with C style assembly) led_server_pasm.c: Run an LED blinker in another COG (with Spin style assembly)